SnapLib/typescript-compare/README.md

 # Compare

-Compare 2 JavaScript objects to each other.
+Compare 2 objects to each other.

 ![npm (scoped)][1] ![NPM][2] ![node-current (scoped)][3]